Peter McGann

 Peter McGann is an Irish comedian, actor, writer and director.
+He is a two-time Goss.ie-award nominee.

 McGann was raised near Rathdrum, County Wicklow, and lives in Sandymount, Dublin with his wife and daughter.
 He studied film as an undergraduate, and holds a master's degree in screenwriting from the University of Galway.

 McGann rose to prominence posting comedy sketches during the 2020 Covid-19 lockdown that frequently went viral.
 McGann has represented France at the Bureau De Change Song Contest.
 He had his first national stand-up tour, Great Lad, in 2024.

 The Roaring Banshees, a play McGann co-wrote with John Morton about a mob of Irish women in prohibition-era Chicago, was announced to be adapted as a television series in 2025 after a successful theatrical run.